nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### \[Implemented\] List by days feature

+The user can list all his assignments (`list` without a subsequent argument index), or list assignments with deadlines within a number of days from the current date (and time), with the number being the user input after `list`.

+#### Reasons for Implementation
+It is likely that the user will want to view assignments that are due within days (soon) from the current date, so that he will know which assignments to complete first in order to meet the deadlines.
+It is different from the `find` command as users can list all assignments with deadlines within a period of time (from the current date and time to a number of days later, depending on the index he keys in).
+`find` by deadline (date or time) will only display assignments due on this particular day or time.

+It also provides a more intuitive approach for users to view assignments that are more urgent to complete.

+#### Current Implementation
-The list command is a typical command used in ProductiveNUS.
-It extends `Command` and overrides the method `execute` in `CommandResult`.
+- The list command is a typical command used in ProductiveNUS.
+- It extends `Command` and overrides the method `execute` in `CommandResult`.
-`ListCommandParser` implements `Parser<ListCommand>` and it parses the user's input to return a `ListCommand` object.
+- `ListCommandParser` implements `Parser<ListCommand>` and it parses the user's input to return a `ListCommand` object.
- The constructor of `ListCommand` takes in an `Index` which is parsed from the zero based index of the user's input.
+- The constructor of `ListCommand` takes in an `Index` which is parsed from the zero based index of the user's input.

-Other than listing all assignments (if `list` has no arguments), the user is able to list assignments with deadlines within a number of days from the current date (and time), with the number being the user input.
-This provides a more intuitive approach for users to view assignments that are due within days (soon).
-They need not key in longer date and time keywords with the find command to view these assignments.

 It implements the following operations:
 * `list` — Lists all assignments stored in ProductiveNUS.
 * `list 3` — Lists assignments with deadline 3 days (72 hours) from the current date. (and current time)
 * `list 2` — Lists assignments with deadline 2 days (48 hours) from the current date. (and current time)

 ### \[Coming up\] Delete multiple assignments feature
+The user can delete multiple assignments at a time, when more than one index is keyed in.

+#### Reasons for Implementation
+It will provide convenience to users who want to delete more than one assignment at a time, and it makes the deleting process faster.

+#### Current Implementation
-The delete command is a typical command used in ProductiveNUS.
-It extends `Command` and overrides the method `execute` in `CommandResult`.
+- The `delete` command is a typical command used in ProductiveNUS.
+- It extends `Command` and overrides the method `execute` in `CommandResult`.
-`DeleteCommandParser` implements `Parser<DeleteCommand>` and it parses the user's input (index of the assignment as a positive integer)) to return a `DeleteCommand` object.
+- `DeleteCommandParser` implements `Parser<DeleteCommand>` and it parses the user's input (index of the assignment as a positive integer)) to return a `DeleteCommand` object.
- The constructor of `DeleteCommand` takes in an `Index` which is parsed from the one based index of the user's input.
+- The constructor of `DeleteCommand` takes in an `Index` which is parsed from the one based index of the user's input.

-Multiple deleting is supported as this provides convenience to users should they want to delete more than one assignment.

-It implements the following operations:
+It can implement the following operations:
 * `delete 1 3` — Deletes the assignment at the first and third index in list.
 * `delete 1` — Deletes the assignment at the first index in list.